 The more you think about how you have feel towards the story or metaphor, the more internal or self focused you may become.
 Through focus comes awareness.
 So take a moment to really feel the picture above.

-In Taoism, or Eastern works they say (in very brief words) Yin Yang represents the dualistic nature of life.
+In Taoism, or The East: They say (in very brief words) Yin Yang represents the dualistic nature of life.
 Yin Yang is also represented in our body/souls.
 Yin Yang are opposites.
-In the above picture one is evil one is good which is completely wrong in Taoism.
-But it may help you understand, one is compassion, peaceful, kind.
-While the other is non compassion, anger, superiority.
-I say it’s wrong in Taoism as the label of evil in western language means something to be avoid and really bad.
+In the above picture one is evil one is good which is completely wrong in Taoism however it’s the translation.
+It may help you understand, one is compassion, peaceful, kind.
+While the other is non-compassion, anger, superiority.
+I say it’s wrong in Taoism as the label of ‘evil’ in western language means something to be avoided and really bad.
 Sometimes it’s natural and perfectly good to feel anger.
 Don’t avoid either side, as all sides and emotions make up the whole.
 Life should be whole rather than dualistic.

 It’s primary process is to stimulate the body’s fight-or-flight response.
 When we undergo stress or anger, this sympathetic nervous system fires up accelerating the heart rate, and constricting blood vessels which increases blood pressure along with a couple of other changes to body.
 You see with more blood racing out to our arms and legs we are able to run faster or fight more efficiently.

 As a consequence, we have less blood in our brain.
 Our ability to think logically goes down.
 When fighting with someone or running from an animal you don’t need logic.
 Run!
 Fight!